trashbirdecology/luisdva.github.io/Presentations.md

-Here are some full titles for work I’ve presented at international scientific meetings.
+Here is the work that I have presented at international scientific meetings so far.

++ Verde Arregoitia, L.D.
+2017.
+Publication rates and presenter demographics at the 25th ICCB (Auckland 2011). _28th International Congress for Conservation Biology_.
+Cartagena, Colombia

 + Verde Arregoitia, L.D.
 2016.
 Rethinking omnivory in rodents. _Rodens et Spatium: the 15th International Conference on Rodent Biology_.
 Olomouc, Czech Republic